MaDHouSe79/mh-blackmarket/readme.md

         TriggerEvent('qb-shops:server:UpdateShopItems', shop, itemInfo, amount)
         cb(true)
     else
+        if cashType == 'black_money' then
+            TriggerClientEvent('QBCore:Notify', source, 'You do not have enough blackmoney', 'error') else
-        TriggerClientEvent('QBCore:Notify', source, 'You do not have enough money', 'error') cb(false)
+            TriggerClientEvent('QBCore:Notify', source, 'You do not have enough money', 'error') end
+        cb(false)
     end
 end)